Skip to contents

 #> 30 82 82 39 59 64 78 39

-## ALE for general additive models (GAM)
+## ALE for generalized additive models (GAM)

 ## GAM is tweaked to work on the small dataset.